 He has also contributed to many television and radio programmes.
 Simon is married to Lucy and has two stepchildren Clarissa and Charlie and two Labrador dogs.
 In his spare time, Simon loves watching Chelsea play football and is an avid theatre fan.

 In addition to buying the Languedoc and fortified ranges, Simon is also responsible for purchasing wines from Provence, South West France and England.
-His three favourite areas of responsibility, however, are the Rhône Valley, Champagne and Spain, where he is the process of building the already impressive range.
+His three favourite areas of responsibility, however, are the Rhône Valley, Champagne and Spain, where he is in the process of building the already impressive range.

 He gained his Master of Wine qualification in October 2002.

 Jasper has been a Master of Wine since 1985, was responsible for all the Burgundian entries in the Oxford Companion to Wine and contributes frequently to The World of Fine Wine Magazine, among other publications.
 He also lectures internationally on pinot noir in general and Burgundy in particular.